SophieWDK/sophiewdk.github.io/index.markdown

     <img src="figures/crimes_trend.png" style="width: 150%">
 </div>

+From the graph, we can see that most crimes peak between 1,000 and 11,000 recorded incidents in their most widespread year.
+However, Larceny/Theft stands out significantly, reaching 47,714 reported cases in its highest year.

-To delve deeper, the next plot visualizes the total number of recorded crimes, emphasizing how "Larceny/Theft" stands out as a significant contributor.
+To explore this further, the next plot visualizes the total number of recorded crimes, highlighting the dominance of Larceny/Theft as a major contributor.

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="figures/total_crimes.png" style="width: 100%">